TH3xACE/SUDO_KILLER/README.rst

 --------------------------
 Run extract.sh on system to be audited/victim machine.
 Copy the output from /tmp/sk_offline.txt on the system to be audited/victim machine to your host.

+* **Note: Three checks are missing in the offline mode, still in dev... coming soon...**

 Run SK with the below parameter:

  .. code-block:: console